SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 For tyre compound changes, you can choose between the triggers "Never", "Tyre Temperature" and "Weather".
 If you choose "Weather", Jona will advise wet tyres for light rain or worse and dry tyres for a dry track or drizzle.
 "Tyre Temperature" will allow you to enter a temperature threshold, where Jona will plan a tyre change, if the tyre temeprature falls outside its optimal temperature window by this amount.
 For dry tyres, the optimal temperature is considered to be above 70 Degrees and for wet tyres below 55 Degrees.

-In the lower area you can define the optimal tyre pressures.
-When there is a deviation larger than *Deviation Threshold* form these target pressures is detected by Jona, corresponding pressure adjustments will be applied for the next pitstop.
+In the lower area you can define the optimal or target tyre pressures.
+When there is a deviation larger than *Deviation Threshold* from these *Target Pressures* is detected by Jona, corresponding pressure adjustments will be applied for the next pitstop.
 Beside this very simple approach, there are rules in the AI kernel, which try to predict future incluences by falling ambient temperatures and upcoming weather changes.
-You can modify the bahaviour of these rules by using the controls in the upper area.
+Jona also might access the setup database for a second opinion on target pressures.
+You can modify the bahaviour of these rules by using the controls in the upper area and the *Correction* check boxes.

 #### Tab *Race*